Skip to main content

 A systematic review and meta-analysis further examined the effects of creatine supplementation in conjunction with resistance training on fat mass in older adults.
 The analysis included 19 studies with a total of 609 participants.

-The results indicated that participants supplementing with creatine experienced a greater reduction in body fat percentage compared to those on a placebo, though the absolute fat mass loss was not significantly different.
+The results indicated that participants supplementing with creatine experienced a greater reduction in body fat percentage compared to those on a placebo50, though the absolute fat mass loss was not significantly different.

 Is Creatine Only Effective for Males?